harveytriana/BlazorServerML/README.md

 ML is one of those programming subjects whose skill requires not only knowledge in advanced programming, but also in mathematics, data analysis, and logical thinking.
 I believe that it is one of those paradigms that require a study that goes beyond what can traditionally be learned in networks and communities.

-As a programmer and engineer I have often dealt with mathematics related to specific engineering problems, issues such as regressions, resolution of transcendental equations, algorithm programming, and the like.
+As a programmer and engineer I have often dealt with mathematics related to specific engineering problems, issues such as regressions, solving transcendental equations, algorithm programming, and the like.
 ML is specifically about finding a solution to a problem where there is no deductive linear solution, or it is not practical to treat it in those terms.
 On the contrary, ML applies inductive solutions, where the data goes first, and then the formulation.
-ML is not deterministic, in the sense that giving a specific solution, ML gives you a possible solution that must be the best.
+The ML is not deterministic, in the sense of giving a specific solution, the ML gives a possible solution that must be the best.

 I must confess that as a programmer I was interested in Python for this matter, and I learned that language.
 However, when I learned about ML.NET, I knew that I was going to go further with C#.
 The most popular is not equivalent to being the best.
 However, this opinion is personal, and perhaps biased in the sense that my experience in C# is extensive.

-I clarify that the purpose of this publication is not to teach how to use ML.NET, but to show how to create a clean and effective code to run ML.NET in a Blazor app.
-In what way should we code the workflow concerned, and in turn as a way to write the predictions module in Blazor.
+I clarify that the purpose of this post is not to teach how to use ML.NET, but to show how to create a clean and effective code to run ML.NET in a Blazor application.
+In what way should we code the workflow concerned, and in turn I show a way of how the predictions module can be written in Blazor.
 The first thing we are going to establish is that ML should always be backend.
-Here's how I'll use a server-side Blazor app to tackle the matter.
+This is how I will use a server-side Blazor application to address the issue raised.

 So far, Blazor WebAssembly, even version 6, does not run ML.NET; which is somewhat natural.
 Although, we can through a Web API consume an ML.NET model from Blazor WASM.